ZeitOnline/celery_zabbix/README.rst

 * celery.task.retried

-These are counted from the time the monitoring process started, so you'll probably want to process them as delta on the Zabbix server.
+These are counted from the time the monitoring process started, so you'll need to process them as delta on the Zabbix server.

 * celery.task.queuetime (only if ``task_send_sent_event`` is enabled)
 * celery.task.runtime

-These are the median values.
+These are the median values and use the item type "Numeric (float)".

 If you pass ``--queuelength-interval=x`` then every x seconds the queue lengths will be checked (only works with redis), and the following items will also be sent: